Magic Receipts

 How to set up Magic Receipts

-The Magic Receipts offering is automatically build into the BitLabs product and can be enabled on the Dashboard under the Magic Receipts section.
-Once enabled the Magic Receipts tab on the offerwall will only be visible for users from US and Canada.
-If this section is not available to you, please get in touch with the Partnerships Team.
+The Magic Receipts offering is automatically built into the BitLabs product and can be enabled on the Dashboard under the Magic Receipts section.
+Once enabled the Magic Receipts tab on the offerwall will only be visible for users from US.

 Once enabled, you can visit your BitLabs offerwall: https://web.bitlabs.ai?token=YOUR_TOKEN